 Greetings, and welcome!

-I'm David Watkins: developer, video editor, tech enthusiast, and musician.
-I received my Bachelor of Science in Computer Information Technology with a minor in Web Development at Champlain College in Burlington, VT in 2013.
-Currently residing in the Southern California area, I have created tools such as Rescroller for Chrome and contributed to projects such as Access Burlington.
-With innovation, I believe technology has the potential to improve our lives in exciting and creative ways.
+I'm David Watkins: developer, video editor, technology enthusiast, and musician.
+I graduated from Champlain College in Burlington, VT in 2013, where I received my Bachelor of Science in Computer Information Technology and a minor in Web Development.
+Some of my personal projects include Rescroller for Chrome and a Champlain College shuttle tracker for Android.
+Currently, I'm a junior software engineer at Zenput, an enterprise-oriented mobile data collection start-up in San Francisco.
+With innovation, I believe technology has the potential to improve our lives in exciting, creative, and unexpected ways.
 This is my personal website, so please feel free to read more about me, explore my portfolio, or contact me.

-Thank you, and I hope you'll enjoy your stay.
+Thank you, and I hope you enjoy your stay.

 —David Owen Frederic Watkins

 I was born and raised in Southern California.
 After attending VanDamme Academy and Sage Hill School, I enrolled at Champlain College in Burlington, VT in 2009 (having applied to several schools across the country).
-Attracted to its small community, tech-related curriculum, liberal arts core, and college town setting, I am proud to say I chose the right school for me.
+Attracted to its small community, tech-related curriculum, liberal arts core, and college town setting, I am proud in my choice.
 At Champlain, I pursued information technology and web programming, developed an Android app to track the school's shuttle system, proposed and created a housing registration webapp, lived in Montréal for one outstanding, dance-worthy semester, and—perhaps most importantly—made some amazing lifetime friends.
 In May, 2013 (on Star Wars Day), I graduated magna cum laude with my peers.
-Since then, I have been enjoying some time off while pursuing miscellaneous personal projects and freelancing for such sites as Access Burlington.
+After working on personal projects and freelancing for Access Burlington, I am currently a software engineer at Zenput in San Francisco, CA.

 Technology and electronics have captured my curiosity and interest for most of my life.
 My passion has expanded from not only how computers work to how they affect our lives.
-The internet has revolutionized our ability to share and connect with distant friends and remain updated in real-time with current events across the globe.
-It has given us easier access to information, collaboration, and communication (even from our glasses) than ever before.
+The internet has revolutionized our ability to share, connect, and collaborate with nearly anyone and remain updated in real-time with current events across the globe.
+It has given us easier access to information and communication than ever before.
 With a plethora of growing devices and platforms, I'm thrilled to be part of an such an innovative industry with such high potential.

-Regardless of what the future holds for me, I hope to continue exploring these passions.
+Regardless of what the future holds, I hope to continue exploring these passions.
 Never do I want to stop learning.
 We live in an exciting era where the growth of technology has the potential to improve and change our lives in unpredictable and unimaginable ways.

 - "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do." - Steve Jobs